miloskroulik/registration/README.md

 MULTILINGUAL CONSIDERATIONS
 -----------

-The Drupal 10 version includes full support for multilingual sites.
+This version includes full support for multilingual sites.
 Although registrations are not translatable entities, each registration has a language field indicating the language used to create it.
 This allows you to craft different reminder emails for each language and target just the registrants for a given language.

 Registration settings can also vary per language.
 In many cases, untranslatable settings fields, such as the capacity for a given registration event, should be the same across all language variants.
 Visit the global settings page at /admin/structure/registration-settings to control how registration settings are handled across languages.
 This feature is only visible to sites with multiple languages installed.